Expertise

 -

-Monique Jilesen will present at the OBA's Young Lawyers Division program Your First Civil Trial.
-Monique will share her expertise on the pannel "Introducing Evidence at Trial".
+Monique Jilesen was invited to present at the OBA's Young Lawyers Division program Your First Civil Trial.
+She shared her expertise on the panel "Introducing Evidence at Trial."
+Monique discussed how to introduce exhibits, including during remote proceedings, ethical issues and professional responsibilities, issues of admissibility, considerations for expert evidence, and the strategic use of objections.

 -